+When Did the Gospels Get Their Names?
 In this series of posts on the authors’ names associated with the New Testament Gospels – Matthew, Mark, Luke, and John – we have so far seen that the texts themselves are completely anonymous.
 The authors of two of these works (Luke and John) do speak in the first person in a couple of instances, but they do not say who they are.

 Contrary to what you may sometimes have heard, there is no concrete evidence that the Gospels received their familiar names early on.
 It is absolutely true to say that in the manuscripts of the Gospels, they have the titles we are accustomed to (The Gospel according to Matthew, etc.).
 But these manuscripts with titles do not start appearing until around 200 CE.
 What were manuscripts of, say, Matthew or John entitled in the year 120 CE?
 We have no way of knowing.
 But there are reasons to think that they were not called Matthew and John.